mcfaddja/MedDataProj/README.md

 ## 1 B) - *Simple Imputations*

-In this level, first carry out imputations to fill in the missing data using the simple algorithms:
+In this level, first carry out imputations to fill in the missing data using the simple imputation methods:

 * Hot/Cold deck imputation
 * Regression imputation
 * Stochastic Regression imputation

-to fill in the *incomplete* data, followed by using the algorithms:
+to fill in the *incomplete* data, followed by using models based on the algorithms:

 * Decision Trees
 * Random Forests